NSrilalitha/git-tutorial/README.md

     git pull --all

 The git pull command merges the file from your remote repository (GitHub) into your local repository with a single command.
+The "pull" command thus performs two operations: it fetches changes from a remote branch, then merges them into the current branch.

+ If you have uncommitted changes in your local repository, then when you try to pull you may end up with conflicts if the same file is modified in your local and in remote repository.
+In such cases, instead of directly pulling the changes we can use fecth. git fetch will show the changes in remote repository without merging it to local files

+        git fetch